 The culmination of 10 years of movies in the Marvel Cinematic Universe has finally arrived at the cinemas with Avengers: Infinity War.
-And to celebrate such occasion, let’s take a look at the only game released for PC featuring the Avenger that started the MCU: Iron Man (and some other character from Valiant Comics)!
+And to celebrate such an occasion, let’s take a look at the only game released for the PC featuring the avenger that started the MCU: Iron Man (and some other character from Valiant Comics).
 I’m talking about Iron Man and X-O Manowar in Heavy Metal.

-And yes, I know that Capcom made two games based on The Infinity Gauntlet comic (which inspired the Infinity War movie): Marvel Super Heroes for Arcade and Marvel Super Heroes in War of the Gems for the SNES/Super Nintendo.
-But those games were never released on the PC, so they won’t be featured here at Retro Freak Reviews (but they’re awesome BTW!).
+And yes, I know that Capcom made 2 games based on The Infinity Gauntlet comic (which inspired the Infinity War movie): Marvel Super Heroes for Arcade and Marvel Super Heroes in War of the Gems for the SNES/Super Nintendo.
+But those games were never released on the PC, so they won’t be featured here at Retro Freak Reviews (but they’re awesome BTW!)

-Iron Man and X-O Manowar in Heavy Metal (what’s with Marvel-licensed games and long titles?!) is an action game developed by Realtime Associates and published by Acclaim.
-It was originally released in 1996 for DOS, Game Boy, Game Gear, Playstation and Saturn.
+Iron Man and X-O Manowar in Heavy Metal (what’s with Marvel-licensed games and long titles?) is an action game developed by Realtime Associates and published by Acclaim.
+It was originally released in 1996 for DOS, Game Boy, Game Gear, Playstation and Sega Saturn.

 Due to the success of the MCU, everybody and their dog knows who Iron Man is, but unless you’re a big Valiant Comics fan, you might not know who X-O Manowar is.
-He’s basically an ancient viking who was abducted by aliens, got his hands on an experimental alien armor (called X-O), used it to come back to Earth, but due to time dilation, he came back to modern times.
+He’s basically an ancient Viking who was abducted by aliens, got his hands on an experimental alien armour (called the X-O), used it to come back to Earth, but due to time dilation, he came back to modern times.
 So he became a reluctant superhero while fighting aliens and other supervillains.
-I love you Tony, but a viking wearing an alien armor it’s just about as cool as it gets.
+I love you Tony, but a Viking wearing alien armour sounds really cool!

 But before looking at the game, let’s look at the cover:

 This cover looks a bit weird in my opinion.
-Here we have Iron Man and X-O Manowar looking menacing in a typical superhero pose, but what makes the image weird is the background perspective.
-It looks like both heroes are standing on the side of a building with two other characters behind them (and apparently also behind the glass window where they’re standing on).
-But then I noticed that the heroes are actually flying towards the two female characters and the background is actually the reflection of said window (still a very confusing perspective).
+Here we have Iron Man and X-O Manowar looking menacing in a typical superhero pose, but what makes it weird is the background perspective: it looks like both heroes are standing on the side of a building with 2 other characters behind them (and apparently also behind the glass window they’re standing on).
+But then I noticed that the heroes are actually flying towards the 2 female characters and the background is actually the reflection in said window (still a very confusing perspective).

 And the back cover adds to the confusion, even though it makes more sense: